0xLcs/UkraineWebGuard/README.md

 1. Clone this repository.

-2. Edit the Python Script with your credetials and token(s)
+2. Update the Python script with your credentials and WPScan token(s).

 3. Run the script by providing a domain and keyword: